 Our Destin criminal lawyers carefully research and prepare a client’s defense strategy by examining evidence, laws, and statutes related to the offense.
 They will also examine past judicial rulings that can help strengthen their arguments on your behalf.

 In a situation where no constitutional violations exist, our criminal attorney concentrates on trial preparation.
 They look at any proposed settlement or potential plea bargain as possible alternatives to a client (defendant) facing more serious consequences.

 Plea agreements usually involve changing a charge to a lesser one and sentencing agreements usually involve agreeing to a lesser sentence.
 Often, both a plea agreement and a sentencing agreement are involved, depending on the nature of the charge and whether or not it has happened before.

 A misdemeanor generally refers to a crime that is punishable by one year or less in a county jail.
 A felony usually refers to a charge that is punishable by more than one year in the prison system.
 Then we have an infraction, or non-criminal violation, which is not classified as a crime, and is punishable by fine, forfeiture, or civil remedy.
 A good example of this is a parking ticket.

 Classifying a Crime

-In Florida, all crimes are classified as felonies or misdemeanors.
+In Okaloosa County, just like all of Florida, all crimes are classified as felonies or misdemeanors.
 A felony is a serious crime.
 Depending on the nature of the felony crime it is governed either by federal or Florida state law and tried in either federal or state court.